Can ‘Big John’ Fetterman help Democrats win back the working class?

 Why We Wrote This

-His unconventional style and story has made him the heavy favorite for Pennsylvania’s Democratic Senate nomination – and a test of whether progressivism can broaden its appeal if it comes in different packaging.
+John Fetterman’s unconventional style and story have made him the heavy favorite for Pennsylvania’s Democratic Senate nomination – and a test of whether progressivism can broaden its appeal if it comes in different packaging.

 Many of those voters have been fleeing the Democratic Party in droves.
 President Joe Biden, for all his talk of Scranton roots, didn’t perform significantly better than Hillary Clinton did in most of Pennsylvania’s rural counties.
 But Mr. Fetterman’s fans think if anyone can reverse that trend, it’s him.